offconvex/offconvex.github.io/_posts/2016-03-24-saddles-again.md

 ### Adding noise

-As Rong [discussed](http://www.offconvex.org/2016/03/22/saddlepoints/), in his paper with Huang and Jin, they show that adding gaussian noise to the gradient helps to avoid saddle points.
+As Rong [discussed](http://www.offconvex.org/2016/03/22/saddlepoints/), in his paper with Huang, Jin, and Yuan, adding gaussian noise to the gradient helps to avoid saddle points.
 In particular, they introduce the notion *strict saddle* functions to be those where all saddle points are either local minima or have Hessians with negative eigenvalues bounded away from 0.
-As we saw above, once you have negative eigenvalues, you’ll never converge to a fixed point.
-But adding noise to the gradient makes it completely impossible to converge to a saddle.
+As we saw above, if a saddle point has negative eigenvalues, the set of initial conditions that converge to that point has measure zero.
+But when one adds noise to the gradient, there are *no initial conditions* that converge to saddles.
+The noise immediately pushes you off this low-dimensional manifold.

-A considerably more general result for stochastic processes is developed in [this beautiful paper](https://www.math.upenn.edu/~pemantle/papers/nonconvergence.pdf) by Robin Pemantle.
+What is interesting is that a similar result can be proven using the Stable Manifold Theorem.
+A more general result for stochastic processes is developed in [this beautiful paper](https://www.math.upenn.edu/~pemantle/papers/nonconvergence.pdf) by Robin Pemantle.
 Pemantle uses the Stable Manifold Theorem to show that general vector flows perturbed by noise cannot converge to unstable fixed points.
 As a special case, he proves that stochastic gradient descent cannot converge to a saddle point provided the gradient noise is sufficiently diverse.
 In particular, this implies that additive gaussian noise is sufficient to prevent convergence to saddles.

-When one adds noise to the gradient, there are *no initial conditions* that converge to saddles.
-By no initial conditions, I mean that there isn’t even a set of measure zero that converges to a saddle point any more, because the noise immediately pushes you off this low-dimensional manifold.

 Pemantle does not even have to assume the strict saddle point condition to prove his theorem.
-However, if one assumes that all saddle points are strict, one can extract quantitative convergence bounds from his proof.
+However, additional work would be required to extract the sort of quantitative convergence bounds that Rong and his coauthors derive from Pemantle’s argument.

 ## What makes nonconvex optimization difficult?